-Meanwhile, the core update, integrating the Helpful Content assessment into the core algorithm, is ongoing and anticipated to span approximately four weeks.
+Meanwhile, the core update remains ongoing as it ushers the Helpful Content assessment into the core algorithmic fold.
+It should be finished in about four weeks.

-As of March 20 at 6:09 PDT, Google officially confirmed the completion of the spam update rollout, communicated through an update on Google’s Search Status Dashboard.
-Google has implemented three new spam policies in the update, focusing on the abuse of scaled content, expired domains, and site reputation.
+As of March 20 at 6:09 PDT, Google has confirmed that the rollout of this spam update is complete, and that was through an update on Google’s Search Status Dashboard.
+In the update, Google has introduced three new spam policies for the abuse of scaled content, expired domains, and site reputation.

 While the initial two policies have been promptly enforced, the policy concerning site reputation abuse will take effect from May onwards.